All Episodes

 Great to be with you.

-Rush will be back live on Wednesday to take you through to the end of the week with uh real premium strength excellence in broadcasting.
+Rush will be back live on Wednesday to take you through to the end of the week with real premium strength excellence in broadcasting.

-Uh but we'll do our best.
+But we'll do our best.

-White House says budget cuts to President's office will hurt the debt efforts.
+White House says budget cuts to president's office will hurt the debt efforts.

 Are you following this?

-I mean, this is exploding head type stuff now.
+I mean, this is exploding head-type stuff now.

-Uh but they say that if you cut this part of the budget, it will hamper the administration's efforts to cut the budget.
+But they say that if you cut this part of the budget, it will hamper the administration's efforts to cut the budget.

-As I said, it's exploding uh it's exploding head stuff.
+As I said, it's exploding head stuff.

-Uh we're talking about uh the debt ceiling.
+We're talking about the debt ceiling.

 The debt ceiling, by the way, is a ridiculous term.